codeStG/capstone-2/UPER.md

  differently if solving this problem again with more time.
 For one, I would take more time to understand UML diagrams and how to set them up so that I can clearly outline my classes and interfaces prior to coding; I truly believe this would significantly reduce my need to go back and refactor, which was notated on two separate occasions above.
-   On top of that, having a clear understanding of the overhead structure of my project would have reduced
+   This time around, I made reverse generated a UML diagram based off of my finished source code and then modified it
-    confusion along the way and ultimately help to keep me on a steady track.
+    from there.
+On top of that, having a clear understanding of the overhead structure of my project would have reduced confusion along the way and ultimately help to keep me on a steady track.
 Furthermore, I would have incorporated a second level to help bolster the clarity of the use of the Level abstract class and to help make the game more fun overall.
 Finally, I would have looked into different GUI options to help bring my game to life and allow